dikortis/LetsTalkETC/Episodes/Episode_6.md

-Amy namey five like an Indian boy right agam you won its Boeing great I can name you another one but it's not in the US it's called Airbus hmm right yeah so so those are the major same with defense so how many defense companies do we have like four or five right hey I Boeing does it Lockheed Martin um Aquaman now you're getting with her
+Amy namey five like an Indian boy right agam you won its Boeing great I can name you another one but it's not in the US it's called Airbus so those are the major same with defense so how many defense companies do we have like four or five right hey I Boeing does it Lockheed Martin um Aquaman now you're getting with her
-Alice it's yeah there's there's a few right I don't know why I'm not remembering them right now but but yeah anywhere and the same thing with you know finance right so there was a bunch of banks before and they've all kind of how many investment banks are there in
+Alice it's there's a few
+right I don't know why I'm not remembering them now but anywhere and the same thing with you know finance right so there was a bunch of banks before and they've all kind of how many investment banks are there in
-New York now big big investment banks yeah we gobbled xa10 something like that not a
+New York now big big investment banks we gobbled xa10 something like that not a